webcrawler-source

 The webcrawler then passes the document on to the next agent.

-The text-splitter agent splits the document into chunks of text.
+The splits the document into chunks of text.
 This is an important part of the vectorization pipeline to understand, because it requires balancing between performance and accuracy. chunk_size controls the maximum number of characters of the chunked documents, and chunk_overlap controls the amount of overlap between chunks.
 A little overlap keeps results more consistent. chunk_size defaults to 1000 characters, and chunk_overlap defaults to 200 characters.

-Now that the text is processed and structured, the compute-ai-embeddings agent computes embeddings and sends them to the Kafka "chunks-topic".
+Now that the text is processed and structured, the agent computes embeddings and sends them to the Kafka "chunks-topic".